 Be very careful!

-Even if the victim tells you that the no contact order has been dropped, do not take the victims word for it.
+Even if the victim tells you that the NCO has been dropped, do not take the victims word for it.
 You must see the piece of paper signed by the judge dismissing the no contact order before any contact or communication is initiated.
 A no contact order expires when the sentence period is finished.
 A no contact order also expires if the case is dismissed or the defendant is found not guilty.
 However, be careful because there may also be another restraining order issued as a result of a divorce or Family Court matter or a District Court restraining order.